corvus-albus/moodle-local_wsmanagesections/README.md

 ====================================================

 This local plugin allows you to manage the section structure of a moodle course via REST API.
-Via the webservice function core_course_edit_sections you can already delete and hide section and set markers.
+Via the webservice function core_course_edit_sections you can already delete and hide sections and set markers.
 "Webservice mamnage sections" gives you additional functions:
 * local_wsmanagesections_create_sections: create sections at a defined position,
 * local_wsmanagesections_move_section: move a section to a definded position,